tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/README.md

 - Available as a cloud application.

 ## Status January 2022
-New in September is printing of waybills for modules registerd for a meeting.
 * Take a look at [waybills](https://github.com/tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/tree/master/Examples) created for real meetings.
 All functions for managing modules are now in place, including:
 * Managing your *modules*, *stations* and *station freight customers*.